intentor/adic/README.md

 5\.
 On the `Init()` method, place any codes to start your game.

-**NOTE**: the idea of this method is to work as an entry point for your game.
+**Note**: the idea of this method is to work as an entry point for your game.

 6\.
 Attach the context root created by you on an empty GameObject at your scene.